shahbazsmdl/Price-Monitoring-Competitive-Intelligence/README.md

 cd client-project
-then pip install requirements.txt or pip install selenium openai dotenv-python requests pandas
+then pip install requirements.txt or pip install selenium openai python-dotenv requests pandas

 then run add the .env
 then run 0-UpdateProfile.py only once